richmahn/en_tn/jer/14/intro.md

 # Jeremiah 14 General Notes #

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 14:1-10, 17-22, which are extended quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 14:1-10, 17-22.

 #### Special concepts in this chapter ####